 Break a string into tokens (reentrant)

-#include <string.h> char* strtok_r( char* s, const char* sep, char** lasts );
+#include <string.h> char* strtok_r( char* s, const char* sep, char** state );

 Use the -l c option to qcc to link against this library.
 This library is usually included automatically.